raspberrypilearning/clone-wars/en/step_8.md

 --- /hints ---

-+ Add some more code to the orange so that when the spaceship is hit, it also disappears to give the player a chance to reset:
++ Add some more code to the `Orange` sprite so that when the `Spaceship` sprite is hit, it also disappears to give the player a chance to reset:

 ```blocks
 	when I receive [hit v]
 	delete this clone
 ```

-+ In your spaceship sprite, you'll also need to modify the code so that you are hit if you touch a hippo or an orange:
++ You'll also need to modify the code in your `Spaceship` sprite so that it is hit when it touches a `Hippo` sprite or an `Orange` sprite:

 ```blocks
 	wait until < <touching [Hippo1 v]?> or <touching [Orange v]?>>